katiestar99/ansible/docs/docsite/rst/dev_guide/testing/sanity/ignores.rst

 The first column specifies the file path that the entry applies to.
 File paths must be relative to the root of the content being tested.
-This is either the Ansible source or an Ansible collection.
+This is either the Assible source or an Assible collection.
 File paths cannot contain a space or the hash (``#``) character.

 The second column specifies the sanity test that the entry applies to.